Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_privacy_policy.md

 ### Marketing Communications
 We may send you information about:
 - New features and service improvements
-- Educational content and SAT preparation tips
+- Educational content and standardized test preparation tips
 - Important account and billing notifications

 You can opt out of marketing communications at any time through: